Sustainable Affordable Safety Cottage Pilot Project

 This pilot project could benefit Santa Barbara by providing data and replicable templates for:

-- Living well with 85% less metered water use—which could help save a fortune on desal expansion, water market purchases, and attendant climate impacts.
+- Living well with 80% less metered water use—using innovative new practices for water efficiency which could help save a fortune on increased supply and attendant climate impacts.

 - Unsubsidized moderate-income-affordable housing—which could help meet State affordable housing targets and retain local development control.